Developer-Autodesk/forge.learning/docs/viewer/extensions/skeleton.md

 At this point the extension should load and the toolbar button will show, but it doesn't execute anything (remember there is just a place holder comment on `.onClick` function).
 This is the basic skeleton you can use to create your extensions.

-!> When creating your own extensions, make sure to rename it: names must be unique.
+!> When creating your own extensions, make sure to rename it, names must be unique.

 Next: [Handling selection](viewer/extensions/selection)